alexyandy2016/fractal/readme.md

 <a name="example"></a>
 ##BUNDLED EXAMPLE

-The package is bundled with a simple API example.
+The package is bundled with a set of example.
 It includes:

 - Database migrations and seeder
 - routes definition, Eloquent Model and corresponding Controller